d3spis3d/d3spis3d.github.io/_posts/2016-01-06-angular-es6-webpack.md

 > tl;dr I've created a Yeoman generator to scaffold apps for AngularJS + ES6 + Webpack.
 Find it [here](https://www.npmjs.com/package/generator-angular-es6-webpack)

  Recently I have been undertaking a project, using AngularJS and Webpack.
 At first the AngularJS framework does not seem entirely suitable for use with Webpack, but with a different approach than I would typically take to AngularJS application structure, they play nicely.
 These thoughts are the results of that effort, and I hope you find them useful if you are exploring building application with AngularJS and Webpack.
-I have also created a Yeoman generator, [generator-angular-es6-webpack](https://www.npmjs.com/package/generator-angular-es6-webpack) which you can use to generator this project structure.
+I have also created a Yeoman generator, [generator-angular-es6-webpack](https://www.npmjs.com/package/generator-angular-es6-webpack) which you can use to generate this project structure.

 #Setting up Webpack#

 Webpack runs predominately on [loaders](https://webpack.github.io/docs/loaders.html).
-Loaders process certain types of assets, JavaScript but also HTML, CSS, and images, when they are `require()`'d in the project.
+Loaders process certain types of assets, not only JavaScript but also HTML, CSS, and images, when they are `require()`'d in the project.
 Webpack will build our bundle by starting at an entry point, usually the `app.js` file, and mapping through all the dependencies loaded with `require()`.

 Here is a simple Webpack config file: